BUSINESS EXIT PLANNING

 Timing & Process

-All business should have good strategic and tactical plans including a plan for the owner’s eventual exit.
-To get the best result a good exit plan should have a 2 to 5 year time horizon.
+All businesses should have good strategic and tactical plans - including a plan for the owner’s eventual exit.
+To get the best result, a good exit plan should have a 2 to 5 year time horizon.

 What is the process?